Writer Profile

 At the Forefront of Multicultural Coexistence

 BAD HOP became role models in their hometown, and around 2015, many young people could be seen practicing rap in parks, looking up to them.
 Their popularity soon spread nationwide.
 At the end of 2018, they successfully held a solo performance at the Nippon Budokan.
 On that grand stage, the leader T-Pablow shouted, "If you want to be famous in Kawasaki Ward, you either kill someone or become a rapper."
-In other words, the Kawasaki junior high school murder and the success of BAD HOP are symbols of the crossroads faced by delinquent youth in the district.
+In other words, the Kawasaki junior high school murder case and the success of BAD HOP are symbols of the crossroads faced by delinquent youth in the district.

 Connecting Anti-Discrimination Movements

 Alternatively, one could say that what C.R.A.C.
 Kawasaki and BAD HOP initiated was a new social movement in a broad sense, one that inherited and developed the history of multicultural coexistence in Kawasaki Ward.
-In 1912, Kawasaki Town (now Kawasaki Ward), which was then a rural area, began inviting factories.
-Among the workers gathered from various places were Korean immigrants, who formed a community by building shacks in marshlands where Japanese people did not live, as if huddling together for support.
+In 1912, Kawasaki Town (now Kawasaki Ward), which was a rural area, began inviting factories.
+Among the workers who gathered from various places were Korean immigrants, who formed a community by building shacks in wetlands where Japanese people did not live, as if huddling together for support.
 Eventually, while Kawasaki Ward developed as an industrial zone, social issues such as pollution and discrimination came to the fore, and movements arose accordingly.

 We are Chain Gang

-Many young people living in Sakuramoto, a multicultural district in Kawasaki Ward, did not have identities as Kawasaki residents or Sakuramoto residents because they had moved from other places.
+Many young people living in Sakuramoto, a multicultural district in Kawasaki Ward, did not have identities as Kawasaki Ward residents or Sakuramoto residents because they had moved there from other places.
 However, after hate demos targeted the area in 2015 and counters occurred, a sense of local pride began to emerge.
 Naturally, discrimination should not exist.
-Yet, it is also true that harsh experiences can push coexistence forward.
+However, it is also true that harsh experiences can push coexistence forward.
 Including these issues, Kawasaki Ward likely shows us the future of a Japanese society that has no choice but to move toward multicultural coexistence.

 *Affiliations and titles are as of the time of publication.